vmbdev/videolooper/README.md

 ## Installation
 For the moment, go to the [extensions settings](chrome://extension), press **Load unpacked** and select the folder where the code is.
-In the future I may add it to the Chrome Web Store, if somehow I can bypass the permission restrictions (it requires access to \<all_urls\>).
+In the future I may add it to the Chrome/Firefox/Edge/Opera extension stores.

 ## Usage
 Click on the extension button and add any pattern you want like *https://google.com/*.
 You can also add wildcards (\*), i.e. *https://\*.nytimes.com/\**.
-Important to finish the pattern with / or /\* (https://google.com/ instead of https://google.com).
+Important to finish the pattern with /\* for the subpaths (https://google.com/* instead of https://google.com).

 ## Credits
 [Exchange icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/exchange)